ECW One Night Stand (2006): Aftermath

-On Raw the next day Paul Heyman addressed the controversy of Rob Van Dam's WWE Championship win.
+On Raw the next day, Paul Heyman addressed the controversy of Rob Van Dam's WWE Championship win.
 He announced that Vince McMahon ruled Van Dam's WWE Championship win as official and that the WWE Championship would be rechristened as the ECW World Heavyweight Championship on the premiere of ECW on Sci Fi.
 On the debut episode of ECW on June 13, 2006, Heyman presented Van Dam with the ECW World Heavyweight Championship.
 Van Dam said that he had opted to keep the spinner belt (sarcastically remarking that "this one spins!"), making him both WWE Champion and ECW World Heavyweight Champion.
 Edge, who was the number one contender for Van Dam's WWE Championship at Vengeance, appeared and speared Van Dam.
 Soon after, John Cena came through the crowd and attacked Edge, followed by a punch to Heyman, before being chased out by ECW Originals.
 At Vengeance, Van Dam defeated Edge to retain the WWE Championship while Cena defeated Sabu in an Extreme Rules lumberjack match.

-The 2006 One Night Stand would be the last to include the "ECW" initialism in its title, as in 2007, the event was promoted as WWE One Night Stand, and was held as an event for wrestlers from all three of WWE's brands.
+The 2006 One Night Stand would be the last to include the "ECW" initialism in its title, as in 2007, the event was promoted as WWE One Night Stand, and was held as an event for wrestlers from all three of WWE's brands as brand-exclusive PPVs were discontinued after WrestleMania 23 in April 2007.